idomo1/blender-node-generator/README.md

 ```
 git reset --hard && git clean -f -d
 ```
-<b>Be careful you don't have any uncomitted changes you wish to keep!</b>
+<b>Be careful you don't have any uncommitted changes you wish to keep!</b>

 ## Unsupported Use Cases
 It's not possible for me to predict how all node variations will be implemented.